KooderGH/BCTCG/README.md

 # BCTCG
-Everything BCTCG (WIP on merge)
+Everything BCTCG

-Managed by Gideon.
+Managed by Gideon and Kon.